dili021/bubble-sort/README.md

 Ruby

 ## Rubocop (Ruby linter) installation
-- Add gem 'rubocop' to Gemfile (not sure how to use Gemfile?
-Read this).
+- Add gem 'rubocop' to Gemfile
 - Run bundle install.
 - Copy .rubocop.yml to the root directory of your project